EASA Drone Regulations

 – FULLY UPDATED –

-Although, they had been in force since their publication in 2019, it is not until the year 2020 that their progressive application have begun.
+Although they have been in force since their publication in 2019, it is not until 2021 that their progressive application begins.
+And, although the first changes were initially planned for 1 July 2021, the situation caused by the COVID-19 health crisis forced a delay.

-The Implementing Regulation 2020/746, modified the dates indicated in SR 2019/947, and set new deadlines adapted to the situation.
+For several years now, the new Implementing Regulation 2020/746 has been available, which modifies the dates indicated in SR 2019/947, and sets new deadlines adapted to the current situation.

-Thus, the timetable for the implementation of the new European Regulation on UAS, updated with the latest news, is as follows:
+Thus, the implementation schedule of the new European Regulation on UAS, updated with the latest published deadlines, is as follows:

 From the application of the Delegated Regulation 2019/945, the technical requirements and specifications that must be incorporated, in a mandatory way, by the drones destined to the operations under open category (that we will see later) are standardized.